 \section{Abstract}

-We study the many-body physics in twisted bilayer graphene coupled to periodic driving of a circularly polarized light.
+{\bf We study the many-body physics in twisted bilayer graphene coupled to periodic driving of a circularly polarized light when electron-electron interactions are taken into account.
 In the limit of high driving frequency $\Omega$, we use Floquet theory to formulate the system by an effective static Hamiltonian truncated to the order of $\Omega^{-2}$, which consists of a single-electron part and the screened Coulomb interaction.
-We numerically simulate this effective Hamiltonian by extensive exact diagonalization.
-Remarkably, under appropriate twist angle and driving strength, we identify Floquet fractional Chern insulator states in the partially filled Floquet valence band.
+We numerically simulate this effective Hamiltonian by extensive exact diagonalization in the parameter space spanned by the twist angle and the driving strength.
+Remarkably, in a wide region of the parameter space, we identify Floquet fractional Chern insulator states in the partially filled Floquet valence bands.
 We characterize these topologically ordered states by ground-state degeneracy, spectral flow, and entanglement spectrum.
-We also find topologically trivial charge density waves and interaction-induced Fermi liquid which strongly compete with fractional Chern insulator states.
+In regions of the parameter space where fractional Chern insulator states are absent, we find topologically trivial charge density waves and band-dispersion-induced Fermi liquids which strongly compete with fractional Chern insulator states. }